OlivierSohn/hamazed/BACKLOG.md

-- when creating a loop, we should take into account the pause between the last played note and now.
+- the ability to delete a loop / mute it

-Trimming the beginning is good, but not the end.
+- the loop creation is well-adapted to the first loop.

-Computing the distace between the last note event and teh current time, and add it as "post pause" in the loop would be enough.
+For subsequents loops it would be nice to be able to set timing based on other loops.

 - make generic : the server sends the game state to the client (putIGame / withAnim)